abhi3700/eosio_dci_contracts/dciico/README.md

 assertion failure with message: For sending to this contract, parsed memo can either be 'phase A' or 'phase B' or 'phase C' pending console output:
 ```
-* `dciuser11111` transfer some "3.0000 EOS" to ICO funding & gets error because the contract account was not transferred any dapp tokens by the issuer - `dcieosissuer`
+* `dciuser11111` transfer some "3.0000 EOS" to ICO funding in phase-A & gets error because the contract account was not transferred any dapp tokens by the issuer - `dcieosissuer`
 ```console
 $ cleost push action eosio.token transfer '["dciuser11111", "dci111111ico", "3.0000 EOS", "phase A"]' -p dciuser11111@active
 Error 3050003: eosio_assert_message assertion failure